tamaroth/advent-of-code-2018/README.md

 You will need [Python 3.7](https://www.python.org/downloads/release/python-370/) and then you can simply run:

- * `python python/aoc.py solve ID` to solve a single day
- * `python python/aoc.py solve all` to solve all days
+ * `./setup.sh` to install all necessary packages (on windows just install the missing ones when you run the script).
- * `python python/aoc.py test` to run all tests
+ * run `./python/aoc.py test` to run tests
+ * run `./python/aoc.py solve all` to run all solutions
+ * run `./python/aoc.py solve X` to run a solution for the specific day, where `X` is that day's number, e.g. `6`